 - Energy efficiency incentives.
 The IRA restores and greatly increases energy efficiency tax credits like 25C that will financially encourage homeowners to invest in energy-efficient home upgrades.
-The legislation also includes $8.8 billion for energy efficiency rebates and efficient appliances, with most funds going to low- and moderate-income households.
+The bill also includes $9 billion for energy efficiency rebates and efficient appliances, with most funds going to low- and moderate-income households.

-- Clean energy incentives.
-A large share of the IRA’s funding goes to tax credits and rebates for energy storage, renewable power and fuels, and deep decarbonization technologies and resources like hydrogen and carbon capture utilization.
+- Clean energy and sustainable transportation incentives.
+A large share of the bill’s funding goes to tax credits and rebates for energy storage, renewable power and fuels, sustainable transportation, and deep decarbonization technologies and resources like hydrogen and carbon capture utilization.
 Importantly, a number of these incentives transition to a technology neutral framework over time.

 - Establishment of a climate bank.
 The National Climate Bank will support states and localities in funding mitigation and resilience projects that leverage private sector capital.

 - Funding for environmental justice.
 The IRA includes $60 billion in funding for environmental justice programs.
 This includes funding to help underserved communities build climate resilience and monitor and clean up pollution.